bcgov/bcdg/docs/use-github-in-bcgov/start-working-in-bcgov-github-organization.md

 ## Integrating GitHub Apps

 We have large volumes of asks about adding GitHub Apps to our organization’s repository.
 To manage the asks, we created a request process through the devops-requests repository.
-If the existing applications, like SonarCloud, does not work for you or your team, please create an issue.
+If the existing applications don't work for you or your team, please create an issue.
 We need:

 1) Your contact information
 2) Detailed information about the GitHub App